-Reduce anxiety for you and your children by finalizing clear contact arrangements before the holiday starts.
+Reduce anxiety for you and your children by finalising clear contact arrangements before the holiday starts.

 TIP 2: FOLLOW THE PLAN

 Try to follow the contact arrangements without fault.
-Do not change the contact arrangements without first discussing it with your ex-spouse or his/her attorney.
+Do not change the contact arrangements last minute.
+Do not change plans without first discussing it with your ex-spouse or his/her attorney.